usnistgov/PION/docs/INSTALL.md

 To install the program to a microcontroller:

-1. Install Arduino IDE, [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32) v1.0.5, and [esp8266ndn](https://github.com/yoursunny/esp8266ndn) library/
+1. Install Arduino IDE, [Arduino core for the ESP32](https://github.com/espressif/arduino-esp32) v1.0.6, and [esp8266ndn](https://github.com/yoursunny/esp8266ndn) library.
 2. Clone this repository to `$HOME/Arduino/libraries`.
 3. Copy `sample.config.hpp` to `config.hpp`, and modify as necessary.
 4. In Arduino Tools menu, select "Board: ESP32 Dev Module" and "Partition Scheme: No OTA (2MB APP/2MB FATFS)".